COVESA/vsomeip/documentation/vsomeipConfiguration.md

 - **VSOMEIP_LOAD_PLUGINS** - Used to load external plugins.

+- **VSOMEIP_ABORT_ON_CRIT_SYSCALL_ERROR** - Used to abort when incorrect state (e.g. errno EBADF) is detected for critical syscall/libc calls such as recvfrom/sendto/epoll_wait.
+Under these situations, the process using libvsomeip is incorrectly handling file descriptors (e.g. double close with invalid fd value) leading to a libvsomeip state that is incorrect and not recoverable.
+The abort will cause a core dump and platforms can decide on recovery strategies (e.g. restarting service).
+Any non-empty value is considered true.

 <details><summary>Using environment variables</summary>

 In the following example the application `my_vsomeip_application` is started.